 (COE).
 It can take up to 30 days for the VA to send this to you via mail.

-(optional) Beneficiaries who have applied for education benefits and received a decision,
+- (optional) Beneficiaries who have applied for education benefits and received a decision, but

-but have not recieved a COE yet, have the option of submitting "statement of benefits"
+have not yet received a COE have the option to submit a "Statement of Benefits" for

-for certification.
-In order to do so, you must create a vets.gov account to access
+certification.
+To do so, you must create a vets.gov account to access the Statement

-once it comes in for our record, but we can certify you with this document.
+once it comes in for our record(s), but we can certify you with this document.

-Once you receive your "Certificate of Eligibility" from the VA, submit that form to
+- Once you receive your "Certificate of Eligibility" from the VA, submit the form to

 our campus Certifying Official Rebecca Burton in the Financial Aid Office at SUNY